mlomb/battle/README.md

 cargo install --path arena
 ```

+To update, pull the latest changes and run the commands again.

 # Example workflow

 This section explains the _expected/recommended_ workflow to use the tools.
 For more information and complex use cases, refer to the READMEs of each tool.